lehaSVV2009/hibernate-training/12-hibernate-caching/README.md

 *Should I use 2nd level cache or query cache?*

 Only if you have special need for it.
 It might bring more issues.

+*Any Spring integration cache advice?*

+You could try to use Spring Cache if you use Spring instead of hibernate 2nd level cache.